This article was reviewed by the YOUCANIC editorial team.

-This article will provide a comprehensive guide on how to change the battery in a BMW vehicle.
-It will cover the necessary tools and steps required to replace the battery, as well as important safety precautions to keep in mind during the process.
-Whether you’re a seasoned mechanic or a first-time DIYer, this article will have all the information you need to change your BMW’s battery with confidence.
+Is your BMW taking longer to start?
+Are the electronics in your car working sporadically?
+It might be time to change your battery!
+This article provides a comprehensive guide to replacing the battery in a BMW.
+It will cover the tools and steps needed to replace the battery, as well as important safety precautions to keep in mind during the process.
+Whether you’re a seasoned mechanic or a first-time DIYer, this article will have the information you need to change your BMW’s battery with confidence .

-On most 2002 and newer BMWs, you will need to register the battery, which is the last step in this guide.
+On most 2002 and newer BMWs, you must register the battery as the final step in this guide.
 Do not skip battery registration, or the battery will not last more than two years.

 Symptoms